-More recently Nina successfully represented the mother in a very sad case where a young child died in unusual circumstances (see London Borough of Southwark v A Family (2020) EWHC 3117 (Fam)) – ) The case was unique both on its facts and also in that this was the third fact finding hearing and the first ever by Zoom.
-See also LB Southwark v US and RT and Others EWHC 3707 (Fam) the first of the three Fact Finding hearings; followed by the Local Authority’s successful appeal (A (Children) EWCA Civ 1718); the 2nd fact find :- A Local Authority v M & F & Ors EWHC 1447 (Fam)and our successful Appeal:-A (No. 2) (Children: Findings of Fact) EWCA Civ 1947 leading to the eventual final hearing before Sir Mark Hedley.
+More recently Nina successfully represented the mother in a very sad case where a young child died in unusual circumstances (see London Borough of Southwark v A Family (2020) EWHC 3117 (Fam)).
+The case was unique both on its facts and because there were three separate fact finding hearings and the first ever virtually.
+See also LB Southwark v US and RT and Others EWHC 3707 (Fam) the first of the three Fact Finding hearings; followed by the Local Authority’s successful appeal (A (Children) EWCA Civ 1718); the 2nd fact find:- A Local Authority v M & F & Ors EWHC 1447 (Fam) and our successful Appeal:- A (No. 2) (Children: Findings of Fact) EWCA Civ 1947 leading to the eventual final hearing before Sir Mark Hedley.

-Nina represented the children in a series of cases involving the same family.
+Nina represented the children in a series of cases involving the same family which resulted in an number of reported cases.
 The Court of Appeal case Re H (A Child: Parental Responsibility: Vaccination) EWCA Civ 664 is the definitive case on whether children in Care (or Care proceedings) can be vaccinated against their parents’ wishes, it arose from the earlier reported decision of T (A child), Re EWHC 220 (Fam).
-Prior to this the father opposed his son’s birth registration and the case was reported widely (Re T (A Child) EWHC 1572 (Fam); this case also raised issues of protective orders and the use of the inherent jurisdiction within Adoption proceedings – Prospective adopters v LB Tower Hamlets EWFC 26;
+Prior to this the father opposed his son’s birth registration and the case was reported widely (Re T (A Child) EWHC 1572 (Fam); this case also raised issues of protective orders and the use of the inherent jurisdiction within Adoption proceedings- Prospective adopters v LB Tower Hamlets EWFC 26;

-In the Court of Justice of the European Union Nina, together with Henry Setright QC and Edward Devereaux QC, successfully represented a mother in a dispute around whether J prorogation of jurisdiction only continued until a final order was granted.
-E v B – (Court of Justice of the European Union) Case C-436/13.
+In the Court of Justice of the European Union Nina, together with Henry Setright QC and Edward Devereaux QC, successfully represented a mother in a dispute around whether prorogation of jurisdiction continued beyonda final order.
+E v B – (Court of Justice of the European Union) Case C-436/13

-In Lachaux v Lachaux 2019 EWCA Civ 738 Nina represented the mother in the Appeal against the High Court’s dismissal of her application for divorce (so she could make a children Act application) and seeking to overturn the decision that the divorce obtained in the United Arab Emirates could be registered here.
+In Lachaux v Lachaux 2019 EWCA Civ 738 Nina represented the mother in the Appeal against the High Court’s dismissal of her application for divorce (so she could make an application under the Children Act 1989) as she sought to overturn the divorce obtained in the United Arab Emirates.
 See also Lachaux v Lachaux EWHC 385 (Fam).

 In Royal Borough of Greenwich v A & Ors (Adoption: Special Guardianship) EWFC 87 Nina represented the prospective adopters when the Local Authority negligently disclosed all of their details to the birth family.
 She successfully represented them in the adoption proceedings and then together with Freeman’s Litigation team obtained a healthy resettlement fund for them.